BY Vince Cooper

 It was while at St James’s Park that Davies was regaled for the first time with a song he would become all too familiar with.
 A big hit at the time was ‘The Mighty Quinn’, written by Bob Dylan and made famous by Manfred Mann.
 Newcastle fans soon took this up, singing ‘Come all without, come all within.
 You’ll not see nothing like the Mighty Wyn’.

-Former Newcastle star Ivor Broadis, who turned to writing about the game after retiring once said of Davies; “If you could screw studs into his head, he’d be another George Best”.
+Former Newcastle star Ivor Broadis, who turned to writing about the game after retiring once said of Wyn; “If you could screw studs into his head, he’d be another George Best”.
 Yes, ‘Wyn the Leap’s’ aerial ability was second to none.

 It was at Newcastle that he enjoyed his most productive time, and secured undoubtedly his most famous victory.

 United were somewhat fortunate to qualify for the 1968-69 Inter-Cities Fairs Cup.
 They had finished down in 10th place in the 1967-68 season but because UEFA insisted on a ‘one city – one club’ rule for the competition Newcastle were invited to compete.

 There is no denying that, once in, Toon proved their worth.
 Feyenoord, Sporting Lisbon, Real Zaragoza (on away goals), Vitória Setubal and Rangers were brushed aside – with Davies bagging four goals in total – to set up a final meeting with Ujpest Dozsa of Hungary.

 Newcastle United.
 Inter-Cities Fairs Cup winners